-New study examines the safety and efficacy of hydrolyzed marine collagen on skin elasticity, wrinkles, and hydration in women.
+A new study examines the effects of hydrolyzed marine collagen on women’s faces.

-A study (NCT04449159) published in the Journal of Cosmetic Dermatology studied the safety and efficacy of a hydrolyzed marine collagen (Vinh Wellness Collagen) on skin elasticity, wrinkles, and hydration over 12 weeks.1
+Results of a study (NCT04449159) investigating the safety and efficacy of a hydrolyzed marine collagen on skin elasticity, wrinkles, and hydration over 12 weeks were recently published in theJournal of Cosmetic Dermatology.1

 All hematology, clinical chemistry, electrolytes, and liver and kidney function markers remained within healthy clinical reference range during the study for both groups.